cid-harvard/vis-toolkit/REFERENCE.md

 ### `time` (Object)

-> If set, informs a dataset into a temporal.
+> Informs that the dataset is temporal.

 #### Format